This website uses cookies to ensure you get the best experience on our website. Learn more

 For travellers based in the UK

 Which?, the independent UK charity that acts as a champion for consumers, regularly surveys the market and recommends a number of insurance companies.
-Below are the top-scoring travel insurance companies, as of April 2019.
+Below is a selection of their top-scoring travel insurance companies, as of April 2024.

 For travellers based in North America